Skip to contents

 Logical; default FALSE.
 Evaluation scope.

 • If FALSE (default): restrict DAG evaluation to variables named in the formula (prune the DAG to exposure, outcome, and RHS terms).
 Roles/sets/bad-controls are computed on this pruned graph, and the roles table only shows those variables.
-This is most useful if you want to refine your specific call.
+Essentially, it fits the DAG to the formula.

-• If TRUE: evaluate on the full DAG and allow DAG-implied controls in the minimal/canonical sets; roles table shows all nodes.
-This is most useful if you want to refine your overall control variable selection.
+• If TRUE: evaluate on the full DAG and allow DAG-implied controls in the minimal/canonical sets.
+The roles table shows all DAG nodes, and the printout notes any variables added beyond your RHS.
+Essentially, it fits the formula to the DAG.

 omit_intercept

-Logical; drop intercept rows from the model comparison (default TRUE).
+Logical; drop intercept rows from the model comparison display (default TRUE).

 omit_factors

-Logical; drop factor-level rows from the model comparison (default TRUE).
+Logical; drop factor-level rows from the model comparison display (default TRUE).
+This parameter only suppresses factor output–they are still included in the regression.

 engine_args